SURVIVAL DRILLS – BEYOND SPARRING

 Note: There is more on this drill in my Learning Through Comparisons article.

 Here’s a homework assignment my teacher used to give us when class ended.
 On your way home, look for all the “ambush points” along your main route.
-Once you identify them, look for “escape routes” and where any weapons of opportunity or points of cover might be.
-Next, learn alternate routes home and where the WOA and cover points are on those routes.
+Once you identify them, look for “escape routes” and where any weapons of opportunity (WOO) or points of cover/concealment (POC) might be.
+Next, learn alternate routes home and where the WOOs and POCs are on those routes.

 Train hard, but train smart.